h-quer/Slaanesh/README.md

 ## Setup and installation
 ### IGDB API token
 Slaanesh uses the IGDB API for all game data.
 For Slaanesh to work, you need to be able to acces the IGDB API.
 This is how you can register: https://api-docs.igdb.com/#account-creation.
-You then need to save your client id and client secret in the Slaanesh config file.
+You then need to save your client id and client secret in the Slaanesh compose file.

-Be aware: Client id and secret are (for now) stored in plain text.
+Be aware: Client id and secret are stored in plain text.
 Doing so for your regular Twitch account (in case you already have one) is obviously a bad idea.
 In that case, best create a fresh one for dedicated use only as Slaanesh API slave.

 ### Docker setup
 Create all necessary directories, adjust config file (IGDB token data!
 See sample config.ini in this repository) and copy it to the config directory.